zeromq/czmq/README.md

         zsocket_bind (void *socket, const char *format, ...);

     //  Connect a socket to a formatted endpoint
-    //  Checks with assertion that the connect was valid void
+    //  Returns 0 if OK, -1 if the endpoint was invalid. int
         zsocket_connect (void *socket, const char *format, ...);

     //  Returns socket type as printable constant string